xmartlabs/fountain-docs/NetworkDataSourceAdapter.md

 Sometimes the service returns the page or entity amount in the response headers or in the response body, so you have to use that information to implement this function.

 ## NetworkDataSourceAdapter of ListResponse
 The library requires a `NetworkDataSourceAdapter<ListResponse<T>>` to execute the requests and consume the responses.
-There're several [`ListResponse`] types that you can use.
+There are several [`ListResponse`] types that you can use.

 ## NetworkDataSourceAdapter providers